Mamozai

-Mamuzai is a Pashtun tribe of Orakzai District in Pakistan.
+Mamuzai is a Pashtun sub-tribe of the Orakzai.
 Several Mamuzai live in Kohat, Peshawar, Islamabad, and in other areas in Pakistan.
+They undergo the Mishti-khel tribe of Orakzai.
 Mamozai also has sub-tribes.This is not to be confused with the region along the Pakistan border, Mamuzai.
 As of 2016, the returning of displaced individuals back to Mamuzai has been started.